 All Posts

-The Folklore 50 Africa: Change for Good.
-Five Creatives Shaping a More Equitable African Fashion Future
+The Folklore 50 Africa: Five Creatives Shaping a More Equitable African Fashion Future

 These five changemakers are proving that fashion can be a force for good.
 Through mentorship, artisan empowerment, sustainable practices, and advocacy, they’re building a more ethical and inclusive African fashion industry.
 Meet the visionaries behind Lagos Fashion Week, Orange Mentorship, Mifuko Trust, Elexiay, and A A K S.

-The Folklore 50 Africa: Change for Good.
-Five Creatives Shaping a More Equitable African Fashion Future
+The Folklore 50 Africa: Five Creatives Shaping a More Equitable African Fashion Future

 In the world of fashion, change is often measured in trends.
 But across the African continent, a visionary group of leaders is redefining change itself — weaving impact, inclusion, and integrity into the very fabric of the industry.